 – a natural or legal person who is responsible for processing personal data in your company and for controlling the process respectively.

 6. Keep a clear record of how you obtained consent from your current subscribers

-When, how and why (what for) you obtained their data – timestamp, wording, source.
+When, how, and why (what for) you obtained their data – timestamp, wording, source.

-7. Send a re-permissioning emails
+7. Send a re-permission emails

-If you don’t have a clear evidence of consent obtained through subscribers’ affirmative action for all your contacts on your mailing list, send a re-permissioning email asking them to re-subscribe.
+If you don’t have clear evidence of consent obtained through subscribers’ affirmative action for all your contacts on your mailing list, send a re-permissioning email asking them to re-subscribe.
 You can find templates for GDPR re-permissioning emails here.

 8. Give people an opportunity to unsubscribe

 …that can be easily found in each newsletter.